Whether you've got a penchant for prawns, a longing for lobster or a craving for crab, we know the best places in the world for seafood.Read more...

 I found individuals and communities living well, savouring the special quality of their surroundings and very alert to the growing demand for sustainable tourism

 Before I came to live in the far west of Cornwall, I remember poring over my OS maps and being enthralled by the dramatic contours of the coastline, the empty moors dotted with archaeological symbols, the deep meandering estuaries and the strange poetry of the place names.
+The cluster of islands that lay where the sun set on the horizon fired my imagination too, as I stood on the cliffs near my new home, close to Land’s End.

 I was fortunate to have time to explore my adopted county out of season, on foot and by bicycle (and occasionally in a canoe): it was an eye-widening, if slightly random immersion, that revealed an exhilarating diversity in local identity.
 An additional impetus to my travels came from my meandering career in gardening and garden journalism.
 Cornwall lacks for nothing in horticultural variety and richness and there are few trails I have followed that have not had to include a small wiggle to take in a lush collection of those hardy exotics which thrive in sheltered coombes up and down the peninsula.
 Without realising it, I had embarked on a Slow exploration of Cornwall.
 So when Bradt, who had published a piece I’d written years earlier about looking for peonies in Mongolia, announced they were looking for new authors, I jumped at the possibility of more Slow exploring, relishing the opportunity to spend time in the places with which I was less familiar.